AIDS-Related Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI]Skip to the navigation

 AIDS-Related Primary Central Nervous System Lymphoma

-Treatment of AIDS-related primary central nervous system lymphoma is usually radiation therapy.
+Treatment of AIDS-related primary central nervous system lymphoma may include the following:

 Check the list of NCI-supported cancer clinical trials that are now accepting patients with AIDS-related primary CNS lymphoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI website.